Management Discussion and Analysis

 (b) Valuation of tax accounts:

 Uncertainties exist with respect to the interpretation of complex tax regulations and the amount and timing of future taxable income.
-Currently, the Company has deductible temporary differences which would create a deferred tax asset.
-Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.
+Currently, the Company is accumulating tax loss carryforward balances creating a deferred tax asset.
+Deferred tax assets are recognized for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
 Management judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
 To date, the Company has determined that none of its deferred tax assets should be recognized.
-The Company's deferred tax assets are mainly comprised of its net operating losses from prior years and prior year research and development expenses.
+The Company's deferred tax assets are mainly comprised of its net operating losses from prior years, prior year research and development expenses, and investment tax credits.
 These tax pools relate to entities that have a history of losses, have varying expiry dates, and may not be used to offset taxable income.
 As well, there are no taxable temporary differences or any tax planning opportunities available that could partly support the recognition of these losses as deferred tax assets.
 The generation of future taxable income could result in the recognition of some portion or all of the remaining benefits, which could result in an improvement in the Company's results of operations through the recovery of future income taxes.

 (c) Valuation of share-based compensation and share purchase warrants: